openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

-          is up to nepomuk and not strigi itself, i.e. when to start hammering the hard disk, how to handle the results within a database, what results to display when searching, giving the user control and information regarding its activities etc. From my experience strigi devs are quite responsive regarding bugs and questions â€“ although their websites are all pretty much outdated. :)
+          is up to nepomuk and not strigi itself, i.e. when to start hammering the hard disk, how to handle the results within a database, what results to display when searching, giving the user control and information regarding its activities etc. From my experience strigi devs are quite responsive regarding bugs and questions – although their websites are all pretty much outdated. :)

 For openSUSE 11.4 there is still one major mystery bug to solve for openSUSE 32-bit